ca-123321/pairwise-go/README.md

 - generalize geometries and alignment
 - figure out how to integrate a solver so as to not leave Go, or have the solver (python) write a file and have pairwise read the file
-- Check for deck/ subdirectory before trying to write card images to it
+- Check for deck/ subdirectory before trying to write card images to it, give error or attempt to create the directory
+- Add a sheet option for tiling the hexagons for easy printing and cutting prototypes